 - 1/2 cup corn starch

 - Cooking pot

-- Pour the baking soda, corn starch and water in a cooking pot or sauce pan.
+- Measure the baking soda, corn starch and water, and pour them together in a cooking pot or sauce pan.
 Place the pot or pan on the stove over medium heat.

 - Stir the mixture to combine all of the ingredients and keep stirring regularly as the mixture heats up.
 The consistency will start to thicken as you stir.

 - At this point the mixture will start to clump together.
 Keep stirring to smooth it out and make sure no lumps are left.

 - After a while (at least 10 minutes) the mixture will start to look like a solid dough, a lot like cookie dough.

-- Transfer the clay dough to a bowl.
+- Next, transfer the clay dough to a bowl.
 Give the mixture time to cool to room temperature.
 Once the mixture feels cool to the touch, knead it like you would knead a bread dough until you have a smooth round ball.

-Store the homemade clay (or any leftovers) in an airtight container in the fridge until you're ready to use it.
+Store the homemade clay (or any leftovers) in an airtight container until you're ready to use it.

 If you like this DIY than don’t forget to put a pin on it!